In Depth: Organs

 The liver also creates bile, which helps the stomach digest food through a cocktail of enzymes and acids.

-Both the liver and the stomach are located in the lower chest region under the thoracic diaphragm, a sheet of muscle at the bottom of the rib cage.
-Your diaphragm aids in your breathing.
+Both the liver and the stomach are located in the lower chest region under the thoracic diaphragm, a sheet of muscle at the bottom of the rib cage that separates the chest cavity from the abdominal cavity.